UPDATED: AUGUST 08, 2023 | 3 MIN READ

 No-fault insurance – what is it?

 Most states within the United States require a minimum amount of car insurance to remain legally on the road.
-The minimum required insurance includes both bodily injury liability and property damage liability coverage.
-When you have a no-fault insurance policy, you’ll need to add personal injury protection (PIP) coverage.
+The minimum required insurance includes bodily injury and property damage liability coverage.
+When you have a no-fault insurance policy, you must add personal injury protection (PIP) coverage.

 If you’re in an accident in an at-fault state, you will submit your insurance claim to the at-fault party’s insurance company to help cover your medical expenses.
 If you’re in an accident while in a no-fault state, you will file your claim with your insurance company, no matter which party is at fault.